nus-cs2113-AY2223S1/ip/docs/README.md

 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest `duke.jar` from [here](https://github.com/deenliong/ip/releases/download/A-Release/Duke.jar)
 3. Copy the file to the folder you want to use as the home folder for your Duke.
+4. Copy the exact file path of the `duke.jar` file.
-4. Open a command line and pass in the following command to run the jar file: `java -jar duke.jar`
+5. Open a command line and pass in the following command to run the jar file: `java -jar <file path>`
-5. If the setup is correct, you should see the welcome screen as shown below.
+6. If the setup is correct, you should see the welcome screen as shown below.

 ```
  ____        _